 It’s a lrp about a modern-day college of magic in a castle, which is in a castle.
 There’s no worries about costume being right or not – because its a modern day setting.
 There’s some pretty well phys-repped creatures, and some of the characters are non-human, but in general – what you see is what you get, and is just modern day but slightly odd.

-NB: I am one of those people.
+NB: I was one of those people.

 It’s made me think about my lrp.

 And some things I think they could do different.
 A couple of bits of design – sorting, specifically – that could do with a sanding down.